 During the past two years my hair has grown out pretty nicely, although I’ve had a few setbacks along the way.
 I can honestly say that after blow drying my hair straight in December, I saw tiny holes in more than a few hair strands, and experienced a bit of breakage from the heat drying out my hair.
-I had just bought a new blow dryer which I was very excited with at the time and spoke about in New Additions to Hair Care.
+I had just bought a new blow dryer which I was very excited with at the time.
 I won’t be using that blow dryer any more if I can help it, meaning straightening my hair for work purposes.
 It’s not a complete waste since blow drying your pointe shoes after dance classes helps them to last longer.

 So now what?
 I’m back to using conditioner again, I’m not going to use any hair grooming tools (no combs or brushes), and I’m going to try the Curly Girl Method my way chemical free.
 When I was in love with the Tightly Curly Method a year ago, the down fall for me was using the Denman brush with a “combing conditioner” as Terri LaFlesh recommended.
 My hair looked amazing, yet the Denman brush shredded my fine hair strands leaving me with broken damaged hair.
 Knowing now that I can go comb and brush free gives me another new insight with my hair care.

 I stopped using store bought hair conditioners because so many including my favorite one at the time contained phenoxyethanol.
 Yesterday I made my very first conditioner which came out much better than I expected.
 I hope to master it in the next few months.
-If I do master this hair conditioner, you may even see it in my store Azuha along with the other beauty products that I plan to start selling this year.
-This conditioner is completely chemical free and is a wonderful emulsion of aloe vera, vegetable glycerin, nourishing oils, and herbs.
+This conditioner is completely chemical-free and is a wonderful emulsion of aloe vera, vegetable glycerin, nourishing oils, and herbs.

 For those who are curious how my hair care routine will change, here’s is what I will be doing.
 I will be conditioner washing my hair two to three times per week.
 If I do need to cleanse my hair further, there is always the simple yet effective soapwort root cleanser, a natural herb which gently cleanses hair, and is of course sulfate free which is a requirement with The Curly Girl Method.
 Rhassoul clay is another great option as well.
 A sugar scrub is recommended in the book for cleansing and exfoliating the scalp.